 Colmar Restaurant Recommendation – Wistub de la Petite Venise

 My husband and I had a delicious, slow-paced, and unforgettable meal at Wistub de la Petite Venise, which serves traditional regional food with an Alsatian ambiance.
 Colmar is busy this time of year, and reservations are a must.
-Incidentally, this was one of the last restaurants patronized by one of my heroes, Anthony Bourdain, before his death.

 Day 5: Eguisheim/Kaysersberg